Tripping Daisy

 Tripping Daisy is a neo-psychedelic pop rock band that was formed in Dallas, Texas, by lead singer/guitarist Tim DeLaughter in 1990 along with Jeff Bouck (drums), Wes Berggren (guitar) and Mark Pirro (bass).

 The group disbanded in 1999 following the sudden death of Berggren.
-The remaining members reformed in 2017 for a reunion performance at the Homegrown Festival in Dallas, following which they played a number of concerts in Texas during 2017 and 2019.
+The remaining members reformed in 2017 for a reunion performance at the Homegrown Festival in Dallas, following which they played a number of concerts in Texas during 2017, 2019, and 2022.
+In June 2024, the band officially reformed, and have plans to tour and record a new album.

 History

 First album

 After playing local gigs, the band released their first single, "Lost and Found", which received moderate airplay on local radio station KDGE.
 The band incorporated a light show similar to The Joshua Light Show at the Fillmore East.
 It used effects such as hand made slide shows with multi layered 16 mm projections along with oil and water.
 This visual attention was present in their very first show and was the beginning of many multimedia attractions to come.

 The band soon began recording what would become their first full-length album, Bill, released on the independent label Dragon Street Records.
 The album was a favorite on Dallas radio.
 The sound on Bill is characterized by the heavy use of vocal effects and unconventional riffs, both of which lend to a neo-psychedelic sound.
 Bill was re-released on major label Island Records, with a different mix and mastering from the Dragon Street version.
 It also excludes the cover song "Green Tamborine".

 In 1992 Bryan Wakeland replaced Jeff Bouck as the band's drummer.
 The band released a live album in 1994 titled Get It On.
 The album closes with a cover of the Bad Religion song "We're Only Gonna Die".
 DeLaughter has been noted as saying in 1990s era interviews that the record label pushed the live album out to capitalize on the popularity of Bill, and it is not one of his favorite albums.